BRGM/MeshTools/INSTALL.md

 ### External dependencies

 MeshTools can optionally be built with CGAL extensions.

-It will need CGAL 4.12 (or higher).
+:exclamation: Beware that from commit 3571466f342bd8e048fbc37368225b1ae7d14b6b you will need a patched version of CGAL 4.12.1 (cf. https://github.com/CGAL/cgal/pull/3377).
+Please note also that for the moment MeshTools is not compliant with CGAL 4.13.

 On Linux you may just install the ad-hoc package using your favourite package manager.